Xomega-Net/Xomega.Docs/docs/generators/services/web-api.md

 There can be only one input parameter that is not present in the URI template, which is usually a structure that goes into the body of the HTTP request.

-For service operations that don't have the `rest:method` configuration the generator will output a warning, in order to draw your attention to such operations with missing REST configuration, since the REST clients will receive an obscure 404 error, if they try to call them.
+For service operations that don't have the `rest:method` configuration, the generator will output a warning, to draw your attention to such operations with missing REST configuration, since the REST clients will receive an obscure 404 error if they try to call them.

 If you intentionally don't want to expose a certain operation via REST, then you need to still add a `rest:method` element with the `not-supported="true"` attribute.